sessionm/sessionm-unity/README.md

 SessionM-Unity
 ===================

-SessionM Unity SDK for Android and iOS
+SessionM Unity SDK for Android and iOS.

 LICENSE: MIT

-For more help see http://www.sessionm.com/documentation/index.php
+For more help see http://www.sessionm.com/documentation/unity-integration.php